Family Communion Guide

 For an example of what your Family Bible time could look like, check out this Devotional Guide.

 Here are some kid-friendly Bible reading plans that you can follow.
-For younger kids, you might want to split the readings into smaller chunks.
+For younger kids, you might want to split the readings into even smaller chunks.

 Crosspoint Kids Music